 Not entirely.
 We do a good portion of our training outdoors.
 Some of the activities we do include hiking, rappelling, and orienteering.
 If you stay in the program long enough, you will have the pleasure of sleeping on the ground outdoors, but that type of training is usually done during favorable weather conditions.

 Yes.
-The summer between your junior and senior years of college, all ROTC cadets will attend the Leadership Development and Assessment Course, otherwise known as Warrior Forge, at Fort Lewis, Washington.
+The summer between your junior and senior years of college, all ROTC cadets will attend the Advanced Camp, otherwise known as Warrior Forge, at Fort Knox, Kentucky.
 This 4-week leadership experience is the culmination of everything you have learned thus far and is used as an evaluation tool which determines your future as an officer.
 Cadets receive a stipend while attending this training.
 Other training opportunities are available during the summer, but Warrior Forge is the only required one.

 For most students, it is the start of your junior year of college.
 This is when you decide whether or not you want to pursue a commission in the Army.
 At this time you would sign a contract with the US Army.
 This applies to two-year scholarship students and all non-scholarship students in the program.
 A Three-year or four-year scholarship winner becomes obligated at the start of their sophomore year.